-- (b) Not later than ninety days following the end of the taxable year in which qualified production costs were incurred, all taxpayers must submit a production report to the Hawaii film office that must include: - (1) A sworn statement identifying qualified production costs incurred during the taxable year; - (2) Data on the production as prescribed by the Hawaii film office; - (3) A detailed expenditure report with summary by department and category made on the form prescribed by the Hawaii film office; - (4) Documentation that the shared-card, endtitle screen credit requirement has been met as described in section 18-235-17-16;
+(b) Not later than ninety days following the end of the taxable year in which qualified production costs were incurred, all taxpayers must submit a production report to the Hawaii film office.
+The production report must include:

+- A sworn statement identifying qualified production costs incurred during the taxable year; - (2) Data on the production as prescribed by the Hawaii film office; - (3) A detailed expenditure report with summary by department and category made on the form prescribed by the Hawaii film office; - (4) Documentation that the shared-card, end-title screen credit requirement has been met as described in section 18-235-17-17; - (5) A vendor list, crew list, and confirmation of efforts to hire local talent and crew as described in section 18-235-17-18; - (6) Confirmation of education or workforce development contributions as described in section 18-235-17-19; - (7) Verification of compliance with section 18-235-17-20(a); and - (8) A verification review. - (c) The Hawaii film office shall not certify any production costs for which the production report is incomplete.
+In certifying the production costs, the Hawaii film office may require any taxpayer to provide substantiation for any production costs.

-- (5) A vendor list, crew list, and confirmation of efforts to hire local talent and crew as described in section 18-235-17-17; - (6) Confirmation of education or workforce development contributions as described in section 18-235-17-18; and - (7) Verification of compliance with section 18-235-17-19(a). - (c) The Hawaii film office shall not certify any production costs for which the detailed expenditure report is incomplete. - (d) The Hawaii film office will issue a certificate to the taxpayer certifying the amount of qualified production costs.
-In order to properly claim the credit, the taxpayer must attach a copy of the certificate to the taxpayer's income tax return, along with any other required forms. - (e) If a taxpayer produces more than one qualified production in a taxable year, the Hawaii film office will issue a separate certificate for each qualified production.
+(d) The Hawaii film office shall issue a certificate to the taxpayer certifying the amount of qualified production costs and the amount of credit the taxpayer may claim for the tax year as determined by section 18-237-17-04.
+In order to properly claim the credit, the taxpayer must attach a copy of the certificate to the taxpayer's income tax return, along with any other required forms.

+(e) If a taxpayer produces more than one qualified production in a taxable year, the Hawaii film office will issue a separate certificate for each qualified production.
 In order to properly claim the credit, the taxpayer must attach a copy of each of the certificates received from the Hawaii film office to the taxpayer's return.
-Qualified production costs must be aggregated for purposes of claims for credit, which must also be aggregated on a single tax return for the taxable year. - (f) It is not uncommon in the motion picture and film production industry for multiple taxpayers to participate in one qualified production.
-Only one taxpayer may claim the credit under section 235-17, HRS, per qualified production.
-The Hawaii film office will process prequalification registrations and production reports in the order in which they are received.
-Any subsequent taxpayer claiming credit for a qualified production for which the credit has already been claimed will be denied the credit. - (g) The \$15,000,000 cap is applied per qualified production, not per taxpayer.
+Qualified production costs must be aggregated for purposes of claims for credit, which must also be aggregated on a single tax return for the taxable year.

+(f) It is not uncommon in the motion picture and film production industry for multiple taxpayers to participate in one qualified production.
+The Hawaii film office shall issue a certificate to one taxpayer per qualified production for the initial claim of the credit under section 235-17, HRS.
+The initial claim of the credit may only be made by one taxpayer per qualified production.

+(g) The \$15,000,000 cap is applied per qualified production, not per taxpayer.
 If a taxpayer produces multiple qualified productions in one taxable year, that taxpayer may receive total credit at the end of the taxable year in excess of \$15,000,000.